devopstips/mattermost-ansible/README.md

 * Create a `hosts` file in the project directory.
 It only needs to contain one line, which is the IP address of the server you wish to install Mattermost on.

-* Run `ansible-playbook play.yml -i hosts` from the top of level of the project directory.
+* Run `ansible-playbook play.yml -i hosts -u root --ask-pass` from the top of level of the project directory.